 The trend is negative as inflation-adjusted operating revenues per capita continue to decline.
-The decline is mainly related to a significant decrease in intergovernmental support (14 percent decrease since 2007) and investment income (47.4 percent) due mainly to continued low interest rates.
+The decline is mainly related to a significant decrease in intergovernmental support decrease since 2007) and investment income due mainly to continued low interest rates.
 As a result, the County has fewer resources with which to fund discretionary services, capital investments, labor costs and services for those most affected by the downturn itself.

-PROGRAMMATIC REVENUES (New)
+PROGRAMMATIC REVENUES

 Programmatic revenue is reported according to GASB 34 and is legally earmarked for specific use, as often required by State and/ or County law.
 Programmatic revenues include (1) charges to customers or applicants who purchase, use, or directly benefit from goods, services, or privileges provided by a given function or segment and (2) grants and contributions that are restricted to meeting the operational or capital requirements of a particular function or segment.
-As the percentage of programmatic revenue increases, the County
+As the percentage of programmatic revenue increases, the County loses its flexibility to respond to changing conditions and to citizens' needs and demands.

-Increasing amount of programmatic revenues as a % of total operating revenues loses its flexibility to respond to changing conditions and to citizens' needs and demands.
+Increasing amount of programmatic revenues as a % of total operating revenues